Mind-Body Medicine Advanced Practice Certificate

 Dr. Monti is the recipient of several federally-funded and private research grants.
 Under his leadership, Integrative Medicine at Jefferson was elevated to Institute status, and most recently the Department of Integrative Medicine and Nutritional Sciences, the country’s first department of its kind at a medical college.
 Dr. Monti is co-editor of the textbook, Integrative Psychiatry and Brain Health, (Oxford University Press, 2008; 2018), and co-author of the popular press book, Tapestry of Health- weaving wellness through the new science of Integrative Medicine (Kales Press, 2020).

 Madeleine Becker, MD, MA, FACLP

-Dr. Becker is Associate Professor in the Department of Integrative Medicine and Nutritional Sciences at Syndey Kimmel Medical Collage and the Marcus Institute of Integrative Health, Thomas Jefferson University.
+Dr. Becker is a Professor in the Department of Integrative Medicine and Nutritional Sciences, and the Department of Psychiatry and Human Behavior at Sidney Kimmel Medical College at Thomas Jefferson University.
+She also practices at the Marcus Institute of Integrative Health.